-Understanding your customer journey in banking is essential to delivering excellent experience.
+Understanding your customer journey in banking is essential to delivering an excellent experience.

 6. Make use of big data and analytics

-Understanding customers is the foundation for sustainable competitive advantage in digital banking experience.
+Understanding customers is the foundation for a sustainable competitive advantage in the digital banking experience.

-With the help of analytics, banks can gain insights to segment customers, evaluate opportunities and predict models to strengthen engagements to deliver better digital banking customer experience.
+With the help of analytics, banks can gain insights to segment customers, evaluate opportunities, and predict models to strengthen engagements and increase the customer experience of digitalized banking services.